 Sources of Information

-Historical information about the origins of the library is taken from Edgar L. Chappell, Old Whitchurch: the story of a Glamorgan Parish, Priory Press, 1945, pages 79-80.
-Information about the development of the Gardens is via personal communication(TD).
+Historical information about the origins of the site and the library is taken from Edgar L. Chappell, Old Whitchurch: the story of a Glamorgan Parish, Priory Press, 1945, pages 79-80.

 Other sources are: